Table of Contents

 Except as otherwise provided in the Internal Revenue Code, gross income includes income from whatever source derived.
 In certain circumstances, however, gross income does not include extraterritorial income that is qualifying foreign trade income.
 Use Form 8873 to figure the extraterritorial income exclusion.
 Report it on Schedule C as explained in the Instructions for Form 8873.

-If you were a debtor in a chapter 11 bankruptcy case during 2012, see Chapter 11 Bankruptcy Cases under Income in the Instructions for Form 1040 and the Instructions for Schedule SE (Form 1040).
+If you were a debtor in a chapter 11 bankruptcy case during 2013, see Chapter 11 Bankruptcy Cases in the Instructions for Form 1040 (under Income) and the Instructions for Schedule SE (Form 1040).

 Enter gross receipts from your trade or business.
 Include amounts you received in your trade or business that were properly shown on Forms 1099-MISC.
 If the total amounts that were reported in box 7 of Forms 1099-MISC are more than the total you are reporting on line 1, attach a statement explaining the difference.

-Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2012, the amount of credit claimed on Form 6478 or Form 8864, credit for federal tax paid on fuels claimed on your 2011 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
+Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2013, the amount of credit for biofuel claimed on line 2 of Form 6478, the amount of credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for federal tax paid on fuels claimed on your 2012 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
 Include amounts you received in your trade or business as shown on Form 1099-PATR.

 Producers who account for inventoriable items in the same manner as materials and supplies that are not incidental can currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.
 See Part III.
 Cost of Goods Sold for more details.